asteinkrauss/7900Group2/README.md

 | 2016  | Price of unit type for 2016  |
 | 2020  | Price of unit type for 2020  |

-These two datasets should allow us to investigate our research questions regarding the affordability of fruits and vegetables based on the average American household income by capita over multiple years.

 ### Descriptive Statistics
 <img width="583" alt="Screenshot 2024-04-17 at 1 04 53 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/00ba954a-9ab7-4e49-a80b-726fe92ad951">
 <img width="616" alt="Screenshot 2024-04-17 at 1 07 24 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/75d2f767-1187-4127-88ed-e3161f36ec1a">

-**Provide a short description of the nature of the provided data set and explain how these characteristics affect your analysis methodology.
-Summarize the data set with basic descriptive statistics as applicable.**

 # Data Analytics
 **Provide data analytics that add clarity to the research question.